 Romania Job Search

-In Romania job search, if you want your job application to be taken seriously you have to consider all national differences if you want successfully pass Romania job interview.
+In Romania's job search, if you want your job application to be taken seriously you have to consider all national differences if you want successfully pass the Romania job interview.
 Before you start packing your bags and kissing your mom goodbye, realize this: working in a different country, requires a lot more than perseverance and a translated Romania CV with Romania cover letter.

 You will face problems that in all probability did not even cross your mind since you decided to find jobs in Romania.
 Do not take too lightly the influence the Romania job search can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 A foreign individual (i.e., one who is not a Romanian permanent resident or citizen), who intends to have a job in Romania is typically required to possess a Romania work permit or other authorization to legally do so.
 Often, some luck is the factor for whether an individual will get employment in Romania.

 Most visits to Romania are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to a deteriorating security situation.

 High levels of criminal activity, as well as demonstrations and protests, remain a concern throughout the country.
 In recent years, the Romanian authorities have carried out a number of investigations and operations against terrorist networks.